joshtrichards/aws-ebs-snapshots-lambda/IDEAS.md

   - DONE: Copying a snapshot to an additional region should be possible within the creator (hardcoded in creator)
   - DONE: Enabling snapshot copying out-of-region should be easily configurable in the creator script (albeit still requiring a variable parameter change)
   - DONE: Only copy snapshot out of region if a copy_region is defined in the creator script
-  - The out-of-region/copy snapshot functionality should be in its own dedicated job
+  - DONE: The out-of-region/copy snapshot functionality should be in its own dedicated job
     - because snapshots can't be copied until they're in a completed state (and this enables getting closer to that)
     - Job/function is easy to understand (logical point of separation)
-  - Copies of snapshots in the additional region should be tagged in the same manner as in-region snapshots (Automated: Yes, expiration info, etc.)
+  - DONE: Copies of snapshots in the additional region should be tagged in the same manner as in-region snapshots (Automated: Yes, expiration info, etc.)
-  - Enabling the copying (duplication) of a snapshot out-of-region should be configurable on a per instance basis
+  - DONE: Enabling the copying (duplication) of a snapshot out-of-region should be configurable on a per instance basis
-  - Out-of-region snapshots should be managed (for expiration/retention) just like in-region snapshots
+  - DONE: Out-of-region snapshots should be managed (for expiration/retention) just like in-region snapshots

 ### P2
 - It should be possible to get automatically notified when the job (a Lambda function) emits an error
   - e.g. http://docs.aws.amazon.com/lambda/latest/dg/with-scheduledevents-example.html
-- The required minimum IAM role policy should be provided
+- DONE: The required minimum IAM role policy should be provided

 ### P3
 - It should be possible to configure multiple regions to copy (duplicate) snapshots into